Do you want to build your own bed? You’ll love this DIY reclaimed wood bed.

 The rails attach to the headboard in the same fashion.
 Speaking of that headboard…..

-Here’s a view of the back of the head board.
-The same concept as the base, the basic structure of the headboard is made with new wood and the exterior shell with reclaimed pallet wood.
+Here’s a view of the back of the headboard.
+The same concept as the base, the basic structure of the headboard is made with new wood and the exterior shell is reclaimed pallet wood.

 Now that mattress doesn’t just float… let’s talk about the support system in the middle of the bed.

 The middle support system is made of entirely new wood.
 There’s a beam going down the middle of the bed with a support post in the center.